Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 For more Iceland inspiration and travel guides click HERE.

 Need more help planning your trip?
-Join our private Iceland Travel Planning Facebook Group to share your questions and experiences, plus get expert travel tips and advice from a supportive community of Iceland enthusiasts!
+Join our private Iceland Travel Planning Facebook Group to ask questions, share your experiences, plus get expert travel tips and advice from a supportive community of Iceland enthusiasts!